-- Low moisture absorption: 3X lower vs. ABS
+- Low moisture absorption, 3x lower than ABS

 - Superior ductility vs. ABS